-It is a while now that pellet grills are available at more affordable prices.
+It is a while now since pellet grills are available at more affordable prices.

 Although this is partially true, there are a few things we have to think about.

-Cooking on the pellet grills like I reviewed here, is nothing different than any other type of grill.
+Cooking on the pellet grills that I reviewed here, is nothing different than any other type of grill.

 The main advantage is that we do not have to mess with charcoal or propane gas.

-Compared to a charcoal grill there is also the advantage that you do not have to adjust the vents on the charcoal grill, like I described in that article.
+Compared to a charcoal grill there is also the advantage that you do not have to adjust the vents on the charcoal grill, as I described in another article.

-Also the fact that you do not have to worry to much about running out of fuel and even can take a nap during longer cooks, can be called a big plus.
+Also, the fact that you do not have to worry too much about running out of fuel and even can take a nap during longer cooks, can be called a big plus.

 - It is impossible to write how to cook on all pellet grills.

-- Each and every brand or model has it own pros and cons.
+- Each and every brand or model has its own pros and cons.

 - Wrap parts in aluminum foil

 Just like you would do on any other grill.
-Thing like drip pans, bottom of the grill and more.
+Things like drip pans, the bottom of the grill, and more.